rk14283/rk14283/README.md

 # Hi there, I'm Rohan Sanjeev Kale

 - 🎓 I graduated with a Masters(MSc.) from VU Amsterdam in Neuroscience
-- 💻 I am a self taught developer
+- 💻 I am a self taught developer, doing freelance web development mainly with JavaScript

 Languages